Layalchristine24/Layalchristine24.github.io/content/publications/mediation-analysis/index.md

 ## My contribution

-I cleaned the dataset Job Corps and built the necessary variables for the study.
+I cleaned the dataset Job Corps and built the necessary variables for the study by using R and STATA.
 The most important are:

 - the continuous treatment variable (D): the total hours spent either in academic or vocational classes in the 12 months following the program assignment according to the survey;
 - the mcontinuous mediator variables (M): the proportion of weeks employed in the second year;